-In October of 2010, Hungary experienced one of these disasters firsthand when a retaining wall ruptured at a local bauxite refining plant at Ajkai Timfoldgyar.
-The red mud burst through the barrier and flooded miles of Hungarian land, damaging homes and local businesses.
+In October of 2010 Hungary experienced firsthand one of these disasters when a retaining wall ruptured at a local bauxite refining plant at Ajkai Timfoldgyar.
+The Red Mud burst through a retaining wall and flooded miles of Hungarian land, damaging homes and local businesses.
 Numerous amounts of plants and animals died and all life was wiped out of the Marcel River when it reached it.
 Below is one image of the broken retaining wall that was inspected not one week before this incident.